best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/04_integration.md

 ### Feature selection

-Our `Seurat` ojects is currently comprised of 14,065 features.
+Our `Seurat` objects is currently comprised of 14,065 features.
 Prior to running PCA, we will first identify 2,000 genes with high variance in our data.
 The justification of this is that highly variable genes should capture differences in expression across cell populations.
 Moreover, is makes calculation of our principal components less computationally expensive.
 We can perform feature selection using the `FindVariableFeatures()` `Seurat` function.

 ```R
 norm_seurat <- FindVariableFeatures(norm_seurat,